wallytutor/medium-articles/src/01-Composite-Conduction.md

 end
 ```

-As model parameters one needs to specity the thermal conductivities ``k`` and
+As model parameters one needs to specity the thermal conductivities $k$ and
-associated thicknesses ``L`` of plates and the *known* heat transfer coefficient
+associated thicknesses $L$ of plates and the *known* heat transfer coefficient
-``h`` on the side the slab is exposed to convective heat transfer.
+$h$ on the side the slab is exposed to convective heat transfer.
 All these
 values are provided below with respective physical units.

 ```julia; results = "hidden"